palantir/atlasdb/docs/source/schemas/dynamic_columns.rst

 When Not To Use Dynamic Columns
 -------------------------------

-Dynamic columns create wide rows in Cassandra, because they generate many (Cassandra) dynamic columns.
+Using (Atlas) dynamic columns creates wide rows in Cassandra, because every dynamic column key and value are stored with the same row key.
 This may add limits to the scalability of the data, because all data for a single row key will be stored on a single machine in the cluster.

-Generally, we recommend that row sizes are kept below 100 MB, and below one million dynamic column keys.
+Generally, we recommend that row sizes are kept in the tens of MBs at most, and also below one million dynamic column keys.

 Appendix: Sample Query Implementations
 --------------------------------------